arseniuss/flos/source/scripts/README.md

 # Source scripts

-This directory shoudl contain various script for builting operating system and it's parts in hosted environments.
+This directory should contain various script for builting operating system and it's parts in hosted environments.